-- 1. The Employer agrees to display the following notices supplied by DHS in a prominent place that is clearly visible to prospective employees and all employees who are to be verified through the system: - a.
+- 2. The Employer agrees to display the following notices supplied by DHS (though the Web Services E-Verify Employer Agent) in a prominent place that is clearly visible to prospective employees and all employees who are to be verified through the system: - a.
 Notice of E-Verify Participation - b.
-Notice of Right to Work - 2.
+Notice of Right to Work - 3.
 The Employer agrees to provide to the SSA and DHS the names, titles, addresses, and telephone numbers of the Employer representatives to be contacted about E-Verify.
-The Employer also agrees to keep such information current by providing updated information to SSA and DHS whenever the representatives' contact information changes. - 3.
-The Employer shall become familiar with and comply with the most recent version of the E-Verify User Manual.
-The Employer will obtain the E-Verify User Manual from the E-Verify Employer Agent. - 4.
-The Employer agrees to comply with current Form I-9 procedures, with two exceptions: - a.
+The Employer also agrees to keep such information current by providing updated information to SSA and DHS whenever the representatives' contact information changes. - 4.
+The Employer agrees to become familiar with and comply with the most recent version of the

+E-Verify User Manual.
+The Employer will obtain the E-Verify User Manual from the Web Services E-Verify Employer Agent, and will be notified by the Web Services E-Verify Employer Agent when a new version of the E-Verify User Manual becomes available.

+- 5. The Employer agrees to comply with current Form I-9 procedures, with two exceptions: - a.
 If an employee presents a "List B" identity document, the Employer agrees to only accept "List B" documents that contain a photo.
-(List B documents identified in 8 C.F.R. § 274a.2(b)(1)(B)) can be presented during the Form I-9 process to establish identity.)
-If an employee objects to the photo requirement for religious reasons, the Employer should contact E-Verify at 1-888-464-4218. - b.
+(List B documents identified in 8 C.F.R.
+274a.2(b)(1)(B)) can be presented during the Form I-9 process to establish identity.)
+If an employee objects to the photo requirement for religious reasons, the Employer should contact E-Verify at 888-464-4218. - b.
 If an employee presents a DHS Form I-551 (Permanent Resident Card), Form I-766 (Employment Authorization Document), or U.S. Passport or Passport Card to complete Form I-9, the Employer agrees to make a photocopy of the document and to retain the photocopy with the employee's Form I-9.
 The Employer will use the photocopy to verify the photo and to assist DHS with its review of photo mismatches that employees contest.
 DHS may in the future designate other documents that activate the photo screening tool.